4 - 06.2

 - Packaged foods that have not been opened may be saved and reused.

 - Request for waiver.
-A request for waiver of any part or provision of paragraphs (B)(3) to (B)(7) of this rule and of the Administrative Code must be submitted in writing to the director of environmental health and safety by the appropriate representative of the student organization, residence hall group, or university department.
+A request for waiver of any part or provision of paragraphs (B)(4) to (B)(7) of this rule must be submitted in writing to the director of environmental health and safety by the appropriate representative of the student organization, residence hall group, or university department.

 Policy Effective Date:

 Policy Prior Effective Dates:10/5/1979, 1/22/1988, 6/10/1991, 9/30/2005, 6/1/2007, 3/1/2015